koppi/rm501/README.md

 ## Control

 * Control via keyboard:
+  * ESC: quit the simulator,
   * Q, W, E, R, T: increase the joint values for waist, shoulder, elbow, pitch and roll,
   * A, S, D, F, G: decrease the joint values for waist, shoulder, elbow, pitch and roll,
   * I, K, and direction keys (on your right-hand side): control the end-effector position.
   * C, V: move end effector in a circle in the x-y plane, reset circle position.
-  * N, K: move to 'nest' position, move to the 'all link horizontal' home position
+  * N, K: move to 'nest' position, move to the 'all link horizontal' home position.

     Hold the shift key to move the joints in parallel, not linearly.